Principled Design and Implementation of Steerable Detectors: Experimental Results

-The robustness of the estimation of the whitening parameter $\gamma$ and its influence on the detection performance is studied in Table~\ref{tab:gammaEstimate} and Figure~\ref{fig:gammaEstimateDetection}.
-The estimated values $\tilde{\gamma}$ are found to be robust to the presence of templates for both types of background noise, which suggests that the whitening parameter can be directly estimated from $I(\bm{x})$ when the template density is relatively low.
+The robustness of the estimation of the self-similarity parameter $\gamma$ and its influence on the detection performance is studied in Table~\ref{tab:gammaEstimate} and Fig.~\ref{fig:gammaEstimateDetection}.
+The estimated values $\tilde{\gamma}$ are found to be robust to the presence of templates for both types of background, which suggests that the self-similarity parameter can be directly estimated from $I(\bm{x})$ when the template density is relatively low.
 A value of $\tilde{\gamma}=1.2$ corresponds to the ground truth for ISS Gaussian fields.
-The optimal values for detection for $T_{\text{three}}$ and $T_{\text{DH}}$ were $\gamma_{\text{opt}} = 1.2$ and $\gamma_{\text{opt}} = 1.4$, respectively, which are close to $\tilde{\gamma}$.
+The optimal values for the detection of $T_{\text{three}}$ and $T_{\text{DH}}$ were found to be $\gamma_{\text{three, opt}} = 1.2$ and $\gamma_{\text{DH, opt}} = 1.4$, respectively, which are close to $\tilde{\gamma}$.
 Even if the correspondence between $\tilde{\gamma}$ and $\gamma_{\text{opt}}$ is remarkable, a precise estimation of $\gamma$ is not found to be critical as the PR AUC plateaus around $\gamma_{\text{opt}}$.
-It is worth noting in Figure~\ref{fig:gammaEstimateDetection} that in the case of detecting $T_{\text{DH}}$ in the ISS Gaussian field, the assumption of white background noise (\emph{i.e.}, no whitening) leads to poor detection performance.
-This is consistent with the findings in Figure~\ref{fig:detectionNoiseLevel_DH}: the whitening operation becomes essential with this type of background (ISS Gaussian fields).
+It is worth noting that, when detecting $T_{\text{DH}}$ in the ISS Gaussian field, the assumption of white background (\emph{i.e.}, no spectral shaping) leads to poor detection performance.
+This is consistent with the findings in Fig.~\ref{fig:detectionNoiseLevel_DH}: the spectral shaping operation becomes essential with this type of background (ISS Gaussian fields).